How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • Daily struggles

-• Does not have time to look at his financial portfolio
+• He does not have time to look at his financial portfolio

 • Struggles to go out with friends more often/spend more time with loved ones